 As the fight continues, each becomes more polarized and entrenched.
 Each conversation leaves partners feeling frustrated and hurt.
 When the topic comes up, there is little shared humor, amusement, affection, or giving of appreciation, nor much positive emotion.

 They then start to vilify one another.
-They dwell on the negative thoughts about their partner, especially characterizing them as “selfish.”
-With a perception that your partner is prioritizing their welfare over yours comes a loss of trust.
+They dwell on negative thoughts about their partner, especially characterizing them as “selfish.”
+The perception that your partner prioritizes their welfare over yours leads to a loss of trust.

 • The conflict makes you feel rejected by your partner.